Banihal Qazigund Road Tunnel

+Banihal Qazigund Road Tunnel is a 8.45 km road tunnel connecting Banihal and Qazigund, thus helping in bypassing the Banihal Pass in the Pir Panjal mountain range in lower Himalayas.
+It is a Twin-Tube tunnel, carrying four lanes of National Highway 44 at an elevation of 1790 m.
+It also reduces the travel time between the cities of Srinagar and Jammu from 6 hours to 5.5 hours.

 The tunnel consists of two parallel tunnels, one for each direction of travel.
 Each tunnel is 7 m wide, and each has two lanes of road.
 The two tunnels are interconnected by a passage every 500 m for maintenance and emergency evacuation.
 The tunnel has forced ventilation to extract smoke and stale air and infuse fresh air.
 It has state-of-the-art monitoring and control systems for security.
-Built at a cost of ₹2,100 crore, it is expected that vehicles will have to pay a toll to use the tunnel.
+Built at a cost of ₹2,100 crore, citizens pay a toll to use the tunnel.

 Construction

-Construction of this tunnel started in 2011 along with the project to widen NH 44 (which was known as NH 1A before all the national highways were renumbered in the year 2010) to four lanes.
+Construction of the tunnel started in 2011 along with the project to widen NH 44 (which was known as NH 1A before all the national highways were renumbered in the year 2010) to four lanes.
 The existing road tunnel below the Banihal pass (Jawahar tunnel), has been a bottleneck on the road due to its elevation of 2194 m and limited traffic capacity.
 The new tunnel's average elevation at 1,790 m is 400 m lower than the existing Jawahar tunnel's elevation, making it less prone to avalanches.
 The tunnel has reduced the road distance between Banihal and Qazigund by 16 km (10 mile).